Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 <p style="font-size: 24px; font-weight: bold;">What's New </p>

 <span style="font-size: 22px; ">General</span>
-- We have rolled out an exciting update for the Signature provider within our Fiserv Developer Portal.
-Now, Signature APIs are even more accessible by the new provider selector dropdown in the API Explorer.
-When users choose "Signature" from the drop down, the API Explorer dynamically filters and displays only Signature-related APIs<br>
+- In the API Explorer, we enabled a dropdown to select Signature APIs.
+When you select the '**Signature**'from the dropdown, the API Explorer dynamically displays only Signature APIs.
+The '**11.0.0 (latest)**' continues to display all APIs including Signature.<br>
 ![image](https://github.com/Fiserv/banking-hub/assets/85101648/9efbbe40-9682-4b18-9676-fa980ecdc32a)

 <p style="font-size: 24px; font-weight: bold;">Enhancements </p>